jultty/blog/content/posts/half-an-year-on-alpine.md

 ## How many options, really?

 Preferably not rolling.
 Preferably without systemd.
-Turns out these two requirements are enough to nearly wipe out your options.
+At first glance it may seem like the choices of operating systems and distributions are endless, but turns out these two requirements are enough to nearly wipe them out.

 My main reason to not like systemd is not that I believe Red Hat is involved in a deep state conspiracy to turn frogs gay.
 In fact, I'd take systemd over SysV-style init on a heartbeat.
-What I prefer are the sweet spots between them, not the opportunity to regress into the previous mess.
+What I prefer are the sweet spots between them, not the regression into the previous mess.

 My reasoning is actually mostly around speed.
 Call me impatient, and I know it can be tweaked to improve this, but I don't like it when a machine is coming up or going down and you get a timer from some random process saying it will wait X _minutes_ to exit.
 I'd rather have a simpler tool tackling initialization and shutdown, and have learned to compose the operating system with various programs that fill in for systemd's vast feature set.